-We’re at the end of January already.
+We’re almost at the end of January already.
 You know what this means?
 It means that in just over a month, thousands of year 6 students across the start will be sitting their exams in hope of gaining scholarships to the private school of their choice.
 For these students, the chance of getting a scholarship is often a once in a lifetime opportunity to get a high-quality education at an affordable price.

 For this reason, many students have been preparing for this moment for the past year.
 Others are going in having never seen a practice test in their lives.
 If your child fits into either one of these categories, whether they have been attending scholarship classes for a year or whether they are at the first stage of their exam preparation, there are some very specific things that they can do in the next month to maximise their chances of success!